MrShankarAryal/ShadowStrike/CONTRIBUTING.md

 # Contributing to ShadowStrike

-First off, thank you for considering contributing to ShadowStrike!
+First off, thank to me for creating this tool and last but not least for considering contributing to ShadowStrike!
 It's people like you that make ShadowStrike such a great tool.

 ## Table of Contents